I am a Zivver admin

 Introduction

-Zivver supports Single Sign-On (SSO) via HelloID from Tools4Ever, so that users can log in to Zivver with their workplace credentials.
+Zivver supports Single Sign-On (SSO) via HelloID from Tools4Ever, allowing users to log in to Zivver with their workplace credentials.
 This manual describes how to set up SSO as a Zivver administrator.

-SSO operates on the basis of Security Assertion Markup Language (SAML) v2.0; in this scenario, HelloID is the Identity Provider (IdP) and Zivver is the Service Provider (SP).
+SSO operates on the basis of Security Assertion Markup Language (SAML) v2.0.
+In this scenario, HelloID acts as the Identity Provider (IdP) and Zivver as the Service Provider (SP).

-To configure HelloID as an IdP for Zivver, this is necessary:
+To configure HelloID as an IdP for Zivver, you need:

 Configure SSO in HelloID

-A certificate is necessary for the SSO connection.
-If there is no certificate for your organization, follow these steps to import or create a certificate in HelloID.
-In this example, a self-signed certificate is created:
+A certificate is required for the SSO connection.
+If your organization does not yet have a certificate, follow these steps to import or generate one in HelloID.
+In this example, a self-signed certificate is generated:

 - Go to the HelloID Administrator Portal.